Management of intracranial tumours in the acute setting

 Monitor all patients on high dose steroids for:

 • The steroid dose should be reviewed regularly, and if possible, reduced.
+This can be undertaken by oncologists, nurse specialists, palliative care team or GPs.

-• The speed of reduction will depend on interventions used (e.g. discontinuing after complete resection, or radiotherapy for radiosensitive tumour)
+• The speed of reduction will depend on interventions used (e.g. discontinuing after complete resection, or radiotherapy for radiosensitive tumour).

-• In general, they should be reduced by around 25% every one to two weeks to the lowest level at which the patient remains well
+• In general, they should be reduced by around 25% every one to two weeks to the lowest level at which the patient remains well.

 • It takes at least three days for the impact of reduced steroids to have an impact so symptoms within this period may not be related to steroid reduction.